omidzargham/data-applications-challenge/README.md

+For my challenge, I put all of the stations on a map, marking them as green or red based on whether their status is active or in need of maintainence.
+Clicking on a station displays basic info about the station.
+Then, I dockerized the application and deployed the docker container on an AWS EC2 instance.

 # Volta Code Challenge
 > The goal of this challenge is to demonstrate your skills, with a tool of your choice, taking data and turning it into something meaningful.